 Colom called the killings "sadistic and perverse."

-Survivors who described the killing spree included a pregnant woman who said she covered her daughters and begged for mercy, Guatemala's Prensa Libre reported.
-The woman said the group that attacked the farm consisted of more than 50 armed men in fatigues, who had Mexican accents.
+A man who said he survived the attack told CNN affiliate Noti7 he played dead after he was stabbed in the stomach.
+Another survivor was a pregnant woman who said she covered her daughters and begged for mercy, Guatemala's Prensa Libre reported.
+The woman said the group that attacked the farm consisted of more than 50 armed men, dressed in fatigues, who had Mexican accents.